rollingedit/YouTube-Album-Splitter/README.md

 On Windows 10 and Windows 11 systems, the script can set up its helper tools automatically with winget.

+Python 3.11 or newer is required.
+If an older Python is found, the tool installs a current Python alongside it automatically when winget is available; the older Python is left untouched.
+Python 3.10 reaches end of life in October 2026 and yt-dlp is dropping support for it, which would leave 3.10 machines stuck on a yt-dlp that no update could fix.

 If winget is unavailable, the script can still set up most helper tools through Python.
-If Python is also missing, it prints manual Python install instructions and continues automated setup on the next run.
+If Python is also missing or too old, it prints manual Python install instructions and continues automated setup on the next run.

 ## Important